mxagar/mlops_udacity/01_Clean_Code/MLOpsND_CleanCode.md

 3. Deploying a Scalable ML Pipeline in Production
 4. ML Model Scoring and Monitoring

 Each module has a folder with its respective notes.
+This folder and file refer to the **first** module: **Clean Code Principles**.

-Additionally, note that:
+Note that:
 - `TODO`
 - `TODO`

+Mikel Sagardia, 2022.
+No guarantees.

 ## Practical Installation Notes